 We can now apply our theory to phenomena related to electric currents and their associated magnetic fields.
 From this we arrive at a complete model of the photon as well as an explanation for what magnetism is and how it works.
 We also find an explanation for why there’s a twist to electric currents.

 Electric currents can be defined as charges in motion.
 We can induce electric currents in wires by setting electrons moving.
 There are electric currents in our atmosphere, because our atmosphere has charge gradient as well as motion in the form of winds.
 For the same reason, we have electric currents in space.
 There are currents of charged particles everywhere.

 An interesting feature of electric currents is that they always come with a circular magnetic field around them, and this circular field is in the same direction regardless of how the electric current is constituted.
-A positive ion moving from right to left produces the exact same magnetic field around it as when a negative ion of the same size moves from left to right.
+A positive ion moving from right to left produces the exact same magnetic field a negative ion of the same size moving from left to right.

-From this fact, we have established a convention in which the direction of current is defined as the direction a positive ion would have to travel in order to produce the observed magnetic field.
-As a consequence of this, all electric currents caused by electrons in motion are by definition in the opposite direction of the electron flow.
+From this, we’ve established a convention in which the direction of a current is defined as the direction a positive ion would have to travel in order to produce the observed magnetic field.
+As a consequence, all electric currents caused by electrons in motion are by definition in the opposite direction of the electron flow.

 The established rule is that if we curve the fingers of our right hand in the direction of the magnetic field, our thumb points in the direction of the current.
 Conversely, if we point our right hand thumb in the direction of a current, our fingers curve in the direction of the magnetic field.
 This rule is called Ampère’s right-hand grip rule in honour of its inventor.